Sairam62/UrlShortener/README.md

 	update-database

 ## Usage
-To Genrate a Tiny URL for Long URL.
+To Generate a Tiny URL for Long URL.

 ### API Endpoints